 At low temperatures, the strength of aluminum increases without becoming brittle, so it is ideal for low-temperature device materials, such as refrigerators, freezers, Antarctic snow vehicles, and hydrogen oxide production devices.

 The aluminum plate also has good light reflection performance.
 It reflects ultraviolet light more strongly than silver.
 The purer the aluminum, the better its reflection ability.
 Therefore, it is often used to make high-quality mirrors, such as solar stove mirrors.

 Aluminum has good sound absorption performance, so broadcast rooms, modern large building interior ceilings, etc. also use aluminum.
 In many homes, aluminum windows and doors are used for this purpose.

 Thank you for reading our article and we hope you’ve enjoyed it.
-If you want to know more about the properties of aluminium or the applications of aluminium, you can visit Advanced Refractory Metals for more information.
+If you want to know more about the properties of aluminum or the applications of aluminum, you can visit Advanced Refractory Metals for more information.
 We provide our customers with high-quality aluminum products at a very competitive price.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.